Supersized Africa - Reverse

 - Keep eyes peeled for elephants, lions, leopards, buffaloes, Ugandan kobs and waterbucks

-- Take a boat cruise along the Kazinga Channel and spot pelicans, eagles and other birdlife - perhaps even a few hippos
+- Take an optional boat cruise along the Kazinga Channel and spot pelicans, eagles and other birdlife - perhaps even a few hippos

 Day 52 - Lake BunyonyiMokoros used to be made from tree trunks and carved by hand.
 But that's tricky and trees don't grow on, um... trees.
 So now they're mostly made from fibreglass.
 Doesn't change the fact that it's an awesome way to glide along the water.

 - Travel on to Lake Bunyonyi (250 km, approx 6-7 hrs)

 - If time allows, perhaps hire a traditional dugout canoe (mokoro)

 Day 53-55 - Gorilla TrekTrek through Rwandan terrain to see rare mountain gorillas up close today.
 You might think yourself an enlightened being, but you share 98-99% of your genetic makeup with these beasts.
 That guy could be your brother.